Why We Try to Avoid People With Sales Experience

 The Logo Problem

-The most common version of this problem is less dramatic but just as expensive.
+The most common version of this problem is big logo’s on the resume.

 Sales success at a well known brand does not mean someone can sell.
 In many cases it is the opposite.
 The logo sells itself.
 The rep shows up, the buyer is already half-convinced, and the objections are softer than anything they would face in a cold market.
-Over time the rep mistakes the brand’s gravity for their own skill.
-They become experts at processing deals rather than creating them.
-At managing relationships that were handed to them rather than building ones from scratch.
+McDonald’s is a huge logo, you don’t need any modicum of sales ability to sell a Big Mac.
+People will buy Google Ads from a salt water crocodile.

-Then they arrive at your business.
-No brand.
-Cold market.
-Buyers who have never heard of you.
+Then they arrive at your business without the brand backing them.
+Cold market, buyers who have never heard of you a real mountain of actual sales work to build trust and brand recognition.
 And they have absolutely not prepared for how hard real sales work is, because they have never actually had to sell.
 The crutch is gone.

-They will not tell you this.
-They will tell you the product is wrong, the price is wrong, the market is wrong.
-They will have an explanation for every empty week that does not involve them, and believe me there is ten thousand reasons.
-And because they have twenty years of experience and you have none, you will probably believe them, for longer than you should.
+They will tell you the product is wrong, the price is wrong, the market is wrong, like I said there are thousands of excuses to not sell.
+They will have an explanation for every empty week that does not involve them.
+And because they have twenty years of experience and you have none, you will gaslight you and you’ll probably believe them, for longer than you should.
+Meanwhile you the founder is still able to make sales.

 What Experience Actually Brings